pydata-tallinn/pydata-tallinn.github.io/src/pages/index.md

 ## Meetups

-We try to organize quarterly meetups.
+We organize quarterly meetups.
 The best way to find out about future events is to join our [meetup.com group](https://www.meetup.com/pydata-tallinn/).
 You'll get an email when we schedule new events.

 We are always looking for speakers.
 If you are interested in giving a future talk, workshop, or some other type of content, [submit at a proposal here](https://forms.gle/p67CDXR7pxzwRaa98) ([more info](faq#whats-the-format-for-talks)).

+## Sponsors

+- We're a volunteer effort and rely on sponsor to provide a venue, food and drink, and maybe a speaker or two.
+In return, you can introduce your company and show people why it's a good place to work at ☺️.
+- The Meetup group is sponsored by NumFOCUS: Promoting open code for better science.

 ## Official Stuff